Campus Support for Your Organization

 - The Student Activities Office is responsible for planning and assisting with many of the activities and entertainment for students on campus.
-This office assists with New Student Orientation, plans the student events for Homecoming, and organizes Family Weekend.
+This office assists with New Student Orientation and plans the student events for Homecoming.
 In addition, student organizations can contact the Director of Student Activities for assistance in planning events or activities on campus.
 When bringing in performers or artists, student organizations should contact the Student Activities Director for help with contracts and logistics of the event.

 Civic Engagement Office:

 - The Civic Engagement Office is designed to help all student leaders and organizations.
 We can help groups plan community service activities in the area.
 We are available to help plan and facilitate group retreats and have a leadership and service library with resources that can be checked out by students.

 - Student Senate Student Organization Resources